Pawtucket, Rhode Island: Arts and culture

 The City of Pawtucket has been supportive of the arts community since 1975.
-On September 2, 1977, The Beach Boys performed a concert at Narragansett Park attended by 40,000 people, the largest concert audience in Rhode Island history.
-In 2017, music historians Al Gomes and Connie Watrous of Big Noise were successful in getting the street where the concert stage stood (the corner of 455 Narragansett Park Drive) officially renamed as "Beach Boys Way".
+On September 2, 1977, the Beach Boys performed a concert at Narragansett Park attended by 40,000 people, the largest concert audience in Rhode Island history.
+In 2017, music historians Al Gomes and Connie Watrous of Big Noise were successful in getting the street where the concert stage stood (the corner of 511 Narragansett Park Drive) officially renamed as "Beach Boys Way".

-In January, 1999, Herb Weiss, of the Planning Department, was hired to oversee the City's newly created Arts District.
+In January 1999, Herb Weiss, of the Planning Department, was hired to oversee the city's newly created Arts District.
 Through the support of then Mayor James E. Doyle and Planning Department Michael Cassidy, Weiss brought significant recognition for Pawtucket-Arts oriented development strategy.
 Mayor Doyle and Weiss hired researcher Ann Galligan, of Northeastern University, to create an arts and cultural plan.
-Over the years Pawtucket has become known as a center for arts and culture.
+Over the years Pawtucket has become a center for arts and culture.

 Several experimental/indie rock bands have recorded albums at Machines with Magnets, a recording studio and art gallery in Downtown Pawtucket.
 Bands that have performed or recorded here include Battles, Lightning Bolt, Brown Bird, and Fang Island.

 One hub for arts and culture in the city is Lorraine Mills, a repurposed mill building on the eastern side of the city, which houses institutions including Mixed Magic Theatre, Wage House (comedy club), Pawtucket Arts Collaborative, and Crooked Current Brewery.

 Each September, the city, in conjunction with the Pawtucket Arts Festival Board of Directors, members chosen from the community, produce an annual citywide Arts Festival.
+The city has hosted an annual Saint Patrick's Day parade since 1982.

+Sports

-Pawtucket is home to McCoy Stadium, where the Pawtucket Red Sox, the Triple-A Minor League Baseball affiliate of the Boston Red Sox, played from 1970 to 2020.
+Pawtucket was for many years home to McCoy Stadium, where the Pawtucket Red Sox, the Triple-A Minor League Baseball affiliate of the Boston Red Sox, played from 1970 to 2020.
 The team was owned by Ben Mondor until his death and was sold by his estate.
 The longest professional baseball game in history, 33 innings, was played at McCoy Stadium in 1981.
-Pawtucket has a history of professional baseball dating back to 1892, including the Pawtucket Indians.
+Pawtucket has a history of professional baseball dating back to 1892, including the Pawtucket Maroons and Pawtucket Indians.
 The PawSox franchise was relocated to Worcester, Massachusetts, to become the Worcester Red Sox beginning with the 2021 season.
+Demolition of McCoy stadium commenced in 2025.

+In 2024, Rhode Island FC, of the USL Championship, will have its inaugural season.
+Starting in 2025, the team will play at a soccer-specific stadium along the Seekonk River.
+The team is headquartered in Pawtucket.

 In 1934, the Narragansett Park opened for Thoroughbred horse racing.
 Until its closure in 1978, the track hosted several important races that drew some of the top horses from around the United States including Hall of Fame members; Seabiscuit, War Admiral and Gun Bow.